ninhnguyen01/ninhnguyen01/README.md

 - 👋 Hi, I’m Ninh.
-- 👀 I’m interested in Information Systems.
+- 👀 I’m interested in Data Analytics.
 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate in the future.
 - 📫 Reach me here on Github or any associated websites.